-- School service providers which provide educational, support and health services to the School, (either at the School or off campus) including the Catholic Education Commission of Victoria Ltd (CECV), Catholic Education Offices, specialist visiting teachers, volunteers, counsellors, sports coaches and providers of learning and assessment tools - third party service providers that provide online educational and assessment support services, document and data management services, or applications to schools and school systems including the Integrated Catholic Online Network (ICON) and Google's G Suite, including Gmail and, where necessary, to support the training of selected staff in the use of these services - CECV and Catholic Education offices to discharge its responsibilities under the Australian Education Regulation 2013 (Regulation) and the Australian Education Act 2013 (Cth) (AE Act) relating to students with a disability. - other third parties which the school uses to support or enhance the educational or pastoral care services for its students or to facilitate communications with Parents - · another school including to its teachers to facilitate the transfer of a student - Federal and State government departments and agencies - health service providers - · recipients of School publications, such as newsletters and magazines - student's parents or guardians and their emergency contacts - assessment and educational authorities including the Australian Curriculum, Assessment and Reporting Authority - anyone you authorise the School to disclose information to - anyone who we are required or authorised to disclose the information to by law, including child protection laws.
+- School service providers which provide educational, support and health services to the School, (either at the School or off campus) including the Catholic Education Commission of Victoria Ltd (CECV), Catholic Education Offices, specialist visiting teachers, volunteers, counsellors, sports coaches and providers of learning and assessment tools - third party service providers that provide online educational and assessment support services, document and data management services, training and support services, hosting services, and software-as-a-services applications (such as the Intergrated Catholic Online Network (ICON) and Google's G Suite) - CECV and Catholic Education offices to discharge its responsibilities under the Australian Education Regulation 2013 (Regulation) and the Australian Education Act 2013 (Cth) (AE Act) relating to students with a disability. - other third parties which the school uses to support or enhance the educational or pastoral care services for its students or to facilitate communications with Parents - another school including to its teachers to facilitate the transfer of a student - Federal and State government departments and agencies - health service providers - · recipients of School publications, such as newsletters and magazines - student's parents or guardians and their emergency contacts - assessment and educational authorities including the Australian Curriculum, Assessment and Reporting Authority - · anyone to whom you authorise the School to disclose information to - anyone who we are required or authorised to disclose the information to by law, including child protection laws.